bochinchero/decred-pub/StakedValue/README.md

 The **Supply-Adjusted Staked Realised Value** behaves as a faster moving average than the Realised Value to the Market Value, a first line of support in bullish trends and first line of resistance in downtrends and sideways action.

-The relationship between the Realised Value and the Supply-Adjusted Staked Realised Value also seenms to provide a lagging indicator of the direction that the market is trending, this is better visualised by constructing an oscilator based on the ratio between these two metrics.
+The relationship between the Realised Value and the Supply-Adjusted Staked Realised Value also seems to provide a lagging indicator of the direction that the market is trending, this is better visualised by constructing an oscilator based on the ratio between these two metrics.
 The **SASRV/RV Ratio** is calculated as `Supply-Adjusted Staked Realised Value / Realised Value`.

 ![SASRVRV Ratio](./img/7_SASRVRV.png)